pacman82/odbc-api/Readme.md

 ## Design decisions

 Here are some of the tradeoffs I made in this library to make my life (and hopefully that of the users a bit easier).

+### Commiting to one version of the ODBC Api

+The underlying `odbc-sys` crate does not limit you to a specific ODBC version.
+This crate however uses ODBC version `3.8` fixed.

 ### Use of the Wide ODBC methods returning UTF-16